dansand/trench_pull_force/README.md

 The notebook also considerers other issues raised by the reviewers, such as the assumption that we can neglect pressure gradients along an equiponential surface beneath the lithosphere.

-The mathmatical background is contain with the jupyter notbook, so that I didn't have translate it to Github-compatable markdown.
+The mathmatical background is contain with the jupyter notebook, so that I didn't have translate it to Github-compatable markdown.

 ## Overview of repository